phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 548701
+#Total Number of Tweets: 1152639
-#Number of Clinton Tweets: 431128
+#Number of Trump Tweets: 549323
-#Number of Rubio Tweets: 163160
+#Number of Clinton Tweets: 431348
-#Number of Sanders Tweets: 156405
+#Number of Rubio Tweets: 163305
-#Number of Carson Tweets: 86810
+#Number of Sanders Tweets: 156520
-#Number of Bush Tweets: 56479
+#Number of Carson Tweets: 86904
-#Total Number of Tweets:
+#Number of Bush Tweets: 56528
 ---